-Remember back a few years when we found ourselves in the mist of a colouring in craze.
-It seemed like in every cafe people were colouring in whilst sipping their cappuccinos – the world had been swept up in this phenomenon.
+Do you remember a few years back when we found ourselves in the mist of a colouring in craze?
+It seemed like in every café people were colouring in whilst sipping their cappuccinos.
+It was if the world had been swept up in this phenomenon.

-I remember many years ago when I was still living in my hometown of Sydney I would often meet friends for dinner at a lovely restaurant in Paddington where instead of tablecloths they had butchers paper with tubs of crayons and pencils and looking around and noticing all the adults were either doodling or colouring in.
+I remember many years ago when I was still living in my hometown of Sydney, I would often meet friends for dinner at a lovely restaurant in Paddington where instead of tablecloths they had butchers paper with tubs of crayons and pencils, an at every table the diners (all adults) were either doodling or colouring in.

 It was almost like we were given permission to get out our coloured pencils and texters, reconnect to our inner child and play again.

 From a colour psychology perspective, colouring in brings out our inner child, reconnecting us to happy memories.
 It allowed us to reconnect with that inner child part of ourselves we often neglect in our busy adult lives.

 Holding a crayon or a pencil and the act of using our hands connects the brain and the heart in a way a computer, a keyboard, or a mobile phone never can.